Phani15276/8bit-Charge-Redistribution-SAR-ADC/README.md

 ## Sample and Hold Circuit

-The Sample and Hold circuit samples the analog input voltage and maintains a constant voltage during the conversion process.
+The Sample and Hold circuit was implemented at transistor level to sample and hold the analog input during conversion.

 ### Functions